jamesdaniels/blog/src/pages/posts/hello-world.md

 I've actually built a website, for myself.

 It's built on Astro, Firebase Hosting, and Github Actions.
 It's leaning on Firebase CLI's Web Framework support&mdash;[now in preview](https://github.com/FirebaseExtended/firebase-framework-tools).

+## Want to give web frameworks a spin?

 Enable it in the latest version of _firebase-tools_: